NLnetLabs/routinator/source/manual-page.rst

 Description
 -----------

 Routinator collects and processes Resource Public Key Infrastructure (RPKI) data.
 It validates the Route Origin Attestations contained in the data and makes them available to your BGP routing workflow.

-It can either run in one-shot mode outputting a list of validated route origins in various formats or as a server for the RPKI-to-Router (RTR) protocol that routers often implement to access the data, or via HTTP.
+It can run in one-shot mode outputting a list of validated ROA payloads in various formats, as a server for the RPKI-to-Router (RTR) protocol that many routers implement to access the data, or via HTTP.

 These modes and additional operations can be chosen via commands.
-For the available commands, see `Commands`_ below.
+For the available commands, see `COMMANDS`_ below.

 Options
 -------